 Welcome to IMSS

-The IMSS has trained a large cohort of students and PDFs.
+The IMSS has trained a large cohort of students and PDFs since its creation in 2016 by Dr. Andrew Cameron and Dr. Christopher Yost at the University of Regina.
 These include trainees that receive prestigious national scholarships, including NSERC Postdoctoral Fellowships, NSERC Canadian Graduate Scholarships, NSERC Undergraduate Student Research Awards, and provincial Postdoctoral Fellowships.

 News